 The Highlands Nature Camps are a meaningful way for children of all ages to spend time learning about nature in an informative and playful setting.
 Discovering the mysteries of the animals, plants, and land of the Highlands often inspires a new love and understanding of nature among campers.

-The Highlands Center for Natural History offers a wide range of educational program opportunities for people of all ages.
-From Naturalist Field walks to learning with our children in the outdoors, our programs have something for all outdoor enthusiasts.
+The Highlands Center for Natural History offers a wide range of family events and educational programs for people of all ages.
+From special guest presentations to games and crafts, our programs have something for all outdoor enthusiasts.